craftercms/docs/source/.new-ia/by-role/architect/headless.rst

 This means you can model any type of content, provide your content authors the ability to visually author content items and then retrieve that content for your SPA, iOS, Android or other applications.

-While that may be enough for many simple use-cases, there are other more advanced considerations that CrafterCMS supports.
+Modeling, managing, and retrieving content may be enough for many simple use-cases, there are other more advanced considerations that CrafterCMS supports.
+Considerations include:

+* In-context and in-place editing of headless content (Headless+)
+* Workflow of authored content from the first edit, through staging, and finally to a live state
+* DevContentOps and the flow of code, content, and team cadence

 --------------
 Available APIs